Music

 Soon, ‘Guinga’ was joined by Jorge Pardo on flute.
 He is Spain’s most lauded flautist and saxophonist and has played with Chick Corea, Camaron de La Isla and Paco de Lucia to name but a few.
 Suffice to say, the musical combination of Guinga’s guitar and Pardo’s flute was superb and full of swing and groove and it lifted the concert to another level… in terms of colour and atmosphere.
 Their interpretation of Ellington’s ‘In a Sentimental Mood’ was very memorable, really getting inside the tune as their feelings poured out via their instruments… and they really connected with the public too.

 Another surprise guest was singer Gabriela Kozyra.
 Originally from Poland and now based in Porto, she lived in Brazil and studied the music to such an extent that she has become a rising star of Brazilian & Jazz music in her own right.
 Her pitch perfect voice was lucid and emotive and mature and sometimes with a gentle melancholy too.
-Suffice to say, she complemented Guinga’s guitar chords with a Brazilian grace.
+Indeed, she complemented Guinga’s guitar chords with a Brazilian grace.
 Check out her ‘Noites Brasileiras’ album.

 From front to back, ‘Matisse Club’ was packed with music fans and musicians from the vibrant local scene on this special night.
 They insisted on an encore and ‘Guinga’ was happy to oblige and dedicated “my final song… to Spain, Portugal and Africa…all the places that have influenced Brazilian music!”